-When you become a Merritt Meadows Flower Farm subscriber, you support local flower farming AND you reduce the negative environmental impact of fossil fuels and heavy chemicals used to fly and preserve the flowers from South America, California, Canada and other foreign countries.
+When you purchase loose flowers, a designed arrangement or become a subscriber, you support local flower farming!
+You reduce the negative environmental impact of fossil fuels and chemicals used to preserve the flowers from South America, California, Canada and other foreign countries.

 Certification Obtained June 2021!